ApryseSDK/webviewer-react/README.md

 npm run start
 ```

 The above commands will install all dependencies, build the component and store the compiled module inside `www/lib/` folder, from where the example app will make imports for components / context hooks.
-After running the command you will be able to see the app running on `http://127.0.0.1:8000`.
+After running the command you will be able to see the app live at `http://127.0.0.1:8000`.

 ## To use this library in your own React project
 (package to be published to registry)